ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Most security parameters, e.g., TLS ciphersuites, local identity and private key, etc., may be configured statically.
 Others are dynamically configured during connection establishment.
 Thus, we partition security parameters and callbacks based on their place in the lifetime of connection establishment.
-Similar to transport parameters, both parameters and callbacks are inherited during cloning (see {{groups}}).
+Similar to Transport Properties, both parameters and callbacks are inherited during cloning (see {{groups}}).

 ### Pre-Connection Parameters